 The waterfall on the Sheikh Zayed Road bridge is an important attraction in the water canal.
 It is on the side of the bridge that faces away from Al Habtoor City.
 This mechanical waterfall is flooded with purple and blue lights.
 When a boat passes underneath the bridge, sensors pick it up and open the waterfall like a curtain.
 The waterfall closes again when the boat has passed and is far enough.
 It uses 80 water pumps to pull the water from the canal.

 Dubai Water Canal Fountain Timings: The waterfall does not run all the time.
 It is only from 8:00 PM to 10 PM.

 How to go to Dubai Water Canal

 The main highway that connects to the water canal is Sheikh Zayed Road.
-If you are driving south on this road, take the exit 47 right after the bridge.
-Then, keep driving in the right lane.
+If you are driving south on this road, take exit 47 right after the bridge.
+Then, keep moving in the right lane.
 This will take you to Al Habtoor City.
 You will find ample parking space there.

 Because the water canal is located downtown and has a metro station nearby, the connectivity by public transport is excellent—the nearest metro station to the water canal in Business Bay.
 Get down at Business Bay station and walk along Sheikh Zayed Road to reach the water canal.
 There is lift access from the bridge, which will take you to the water canal promenade.
 There are about 1600 parking lots spread across the banks of the water canal.

 Alternatively, you can take a Dubai Ferry from Al Ghubaiba and Marina.
 Currently, there are six ferry stations in operation at Dubai Canal, Sheikh Zayed Road, Marasi, Al Wajiha Al Maeyah, Dubai Design District, and Al Jaddaf.
 And three more stations are underway.
 Depending on the zones and class, a ferry ride will cost you upwards of 25.